Kun80/Myrep2/README.md

 # Myrep2
-this is about simple understanding pf git hub
+this is about simple understanding of git hub this is a readme file